 - TCP/IP protocol implementation and stack testing and auditing

 Install hping3 For Ubuntu, Kali, Debian, Mint

-The hping is provided by the Ubuntu, Kali, Debian, Mint but with a different name.
-The package is named as hping3 for these deb based distributions.
+The hping is provided by Ubuntu, Kali, Debian, Mint but with a different name.
+The package is named hping3 for these deb-based distributions.
 So we will install the hping3 package with the following command.

 $ sudo apt install hping3